Carlisle Cathedral: History

-Carlisle Cathedral was begun in 1122, during the reign of King Henry I, as a community of Canons Regular following the reform of the Abbey of Arrouaise in France, which followed a strict form of the canonical life, influenced by the ascetic practices of the Cistercians.
+Carlisle Cathedral was founded in 1122, during the reign of King Henry I, as a community of Canons Regular following the reform of the Abbey of Arrouaise in France, which followed a strict form of the canonical life, influenced by the ascetic practices of the Cistercians.
 Many large churches of Augustinian foundation were built in England during this period as the Archbishop of Canterbury, William de Corbeil, was a member of this order, but Carlisle is one of only four Augustinian churches in England to become a cathedral, most monastic cathedrals being Benedictine.
 The church was begun by Athelwold, an Englishman, who became the first prior.
 In 1133, the church was raised to the status of cathedral and Athelwold became the first Bishop of Carlisle (1133–55).
 In 1233, the cathedral priory community were joined by two friaries in the city.
 A Dominican friary and a Franciscan friary were founded close to the cathedral.
 The building was refurbished in the 13th and 14th centuries, receiving impetus from the presence of the court of Edward I in 1307.